-Transit mode shares were estimated based on Metro's 1995 Transit On-Board Survey.
+Transit mode shares were estimated based on Metro's 2007 Transit On-Board Survey.
 Following the estimation of transit mode share, the mezzo-level high-occupancy vehicle (HOV) carpool model of the TTDP was used to account for and estimate the level of usage of the HOV lane system by carpools and convert the person trip tables to vehicle trip tables.
-The HOV carpool demand on the 1995 HOV lane system was estimated based on the transit mode share estimates produced by METRO and the auto occupancy estimates from the 1984 H-GAC Regional Travel Survey (subsequently revised based on the 1990 Nationwide Personal Transportation Survey (NPTS)).
+The HOV carpool demand on the 2009 HOV lane system was estimated based on the transit mode share estimates produced by METRO and the auto occupancy estimates from the 1995 H-GAC Regional Travel Survey.